-With Angela’s blessing, we began researching RVs online, exploring dealerships RV, and attending RV shows.
+With Angela’s blessing, we began researching RVs online, exploring RV dealerships, and attending RV shows.
 Along the way, I discovered truck campers.

 Since we didn’t want a big RV or to tow a trailer, the truck camper concept made sense.
 I also liked the compact floor plans and go-anywhere versatility.
-Even more compelling, resale values for both trucks and campers was excellent.
-Used campers were especially hard to find, and often priced high.
+Even more compelling, resale values for both trucks and campers were excellent.
+Used campers were especially hard to find and often priced high.
 All good signs.

 Above: Gordon was commissioned to write a buyer’s guide to Florida lifestyle communities in 2004

 That July, Angela and I toured Florida visiting over seventy lifestyle communities for the book.
 As we drove the state in the developer’s two-seater Lexus convertible, I started to see parallels between the research I had just completed to find the right RV, and the research needed to find the right 55+ lifestyle community.
 Even the demographics were similar; typically retired, empty nest, and ready to enjoy life to the fullest.
 Very interesting.